UBC-Thunderbots/Software/docs/code-style-guide.md

   /**
    * Create a trajectory with given max speed
    *
-   * @param max_speed [in] The maximum speed on the trajectory
+   * @param max_speed [in] The maximum speed on the trajectory permitted on the
+   *                       trajectory.
+   * @param max_acceleration [in/out] The maximum acceleration permitted.
+This
+   *                                  will be updated to the maximum acceleration
+   *                                  actually seen on the generated trajectory.
-   * @param created_trajectory [out] A pointer that will be set to the created
+   * @param created_trajectory A pointer that will be set to the created
    *                           created trajectory.
-   * @return True if the trajectory was generated succesfully, false otherwise */ bool generateTrajectory(float max_speed, Trajectory* created_trajectory)
+   * @return true if the trajectory was generated successfully, false otherwise */ bool generateTrajectory(float max_speed, Trajectory* created_trajectory)
   ```